-Dr. Guerriere's quality and individual goals for 2019 represented 15% and 50% of his STIP award, respectively.
-The quality goals related to: (i) the success of the long-term care homes in achieving industry leading quality indicators; and (ii) the success of the home health care operation in increasing its referral acceptance rate.
-The individual goals included the following: (i) the successful recruitment of senior leadership and members of the management team; (ii) the update and improvement of the strategic plan; (iii) significant progress on pre-determined priorities for the fourth quarter of 2019; (iv) improvement in the Company's public communications; and (v) the successful engagement of staff company-wide.
-Dr. Guerriere's final STIP award represented 48.6% achievement of his quality goals and 81.9% achievement of his individual goals for 2019.
+Dr. Guerriere's quality and individual goals for 2020 represented 20% and 30% of his STIP award, respectively.
+The quality goals related to: (i) the success of the LTC homes in achieving industry leading quality indicators; and (ii) the success of the home health care operation in increasing its reliability.
+The individual goals included the following: (i) successful recruitment of senior leadership and other members of the management team; (ii) effective execution of the strategic plan and communication of the plan to key stakeholders; (iii) significant progress on key initiatives, including ParaMed transformation and LTC redevelopment; and (iv) effective management of the Company's response to the COVID-19 pandemic (added in March).
+Dr. Guerriere's final STIP award represented 10.5% achievement of his quality goals and 100% achievement of his individual goals for 2020.

-CFO Quality and Individual Performance
+CFO Individual Performance